MarinMakers/discord-bot/README.md

 ###Contributing to the Bot
 To add commands to the bot:

-1. Create your command in a .js file in the directory `/nifty` as a [module ](https://www.sitepoint.com/understanding-module-exports-exports-node-js/).
+1. Create your command in a .js file in the directory `/nifty` as a [module](https://www.sitepoint.com/understanding-module-exports-exports-node-js/).
 2. In bot.js, require the .js file with an appropriate variable name.
 3. Add to the `commands` object as shown in the example object.